Joanne Glasser: Bradley University

-Glasser became the president of Bradley University in August of 2007.
+Glasser became the president of Bradley University in August 2007.
 Glasser oversaw the capital campaign for Bradley University exceeding $150 million.
 She also oversaw the endowments for the engineering, chemistry, entrepreneurship, and sports communications departments.
 Glasser directed campus growth through new and improved structures like the Markin Center, a wellness facility, the Renaissance Coliseum, the Hayden-Clark Alumni Center, and Westlake Hall.
 The Alumni Center was created with input from alumni about the unique and engaging nature they wanted to create with the space.
 In 2014, Glasser was reported to be the highest-paid university president compared to similar universities.
 She was paid $618,436 based on 2012 reports.
-She described how she hopes she was a comfort to the hurting people on her first day being president, which was also the funeral of Danny Dahlquist, who had passed partly due to alcohol misuse.
+She described how she hopes she was a comfort to the hurting people on her first day being president, which was also the funeral of Danny Dahlquist, who had passed as the result of a fireworks-related accident inside his house, which was caused by others in an instance of alcohol misuse.
 She conducted the building of a committee for a Comprehensive Alcohol Action Plan to put effort into giving students needed alcohol education.
 Glasser planned to grow Bradley University graduate programs.
-Glasser states that universities are not only to promote learning but also to promote compassion.
+Glasser stated that universities are not only to promote learning but also to promote compassion.

-Glasser was a Chair of the NCAA Division I Committee on Athletics Certification starting in 2010 as well as a member of the American Council on Education Task Force for Women and Minorities in Higher Education from 2010 to 2012.
+She was a Chair of the NCAA Division I Committee on Athletics Certification starting in 2010 as well as a member of the American Council on Education Task Force for Women and Minorities in Higher Education from 2010 to 2012.

 Glasser announced her retirement from her presidency at Bradley University on May 21, 2015.
 Glasser described her mixed feelings about retirement because she had enjoyed her time with the university and the city but she recognized the time for a new president.
 Glasser wanted to be remembered as a president who worked for student engagement and success.

+Death

+Glasser died on June 22, 2026, at the age of 75.